-- 1. Ask Christ to help you know what the rocks and pinches of dirt are in your life. - 2.
-Confess your sins.
-Ask for the help of the Holy Spirit in removing them. - 3.
-Surrender yourself to His fullness.
-May Christ be in you the hope of glory (Col. 1:27).
+In your own words, confess your sin, ask Christ to help you know what the rocks and pinches of dirt are in your life, ask His help in removing them, and surrender to His fullness.
+Christ in you - the hope of glory (Col. 1:27).